BasitJaved/PyImageSearch_University/README.md

     e) MiniVGGNet: Going Deeper with CNNs
     f) Visualizing Network Architectures Using Keras and TensorFlow
     g) Pre-trained CNNs for Image Classification

+# 10 - Deep Learning 120
+    a) Regression with Neural Networks